C-Otto/rebalance-lnd/README.md

 The value set with `--econ-fee-factor` is used to scale the future income used in the computation outlined above.

 As such, if you set `--econ-fee-factor` to a value higher than 1.0, routes that cost more than the future income are considered.
-As an example, with `--econ-fee --econ-fee-factor 1.5` includes routes that cost up to 150% of the future income.
+As an example, with `--econ-fee --econ-fee-factor 1.5` you can include routes that cost up to 150% of the future income.

 You can also use values smaller than 1.0 to restrict which routes are considered, so that only routes that earn more than the costs.